GrigoreMihai/docs-gitbook-cmp/docs/tickets/aws-ro-access.md

 Please note:

-* CloudFormation will create a management role allows us to create, update, and delete individual support roles
+* CloudFormation will create a management role that allows us to create, update, and delete individual support roles

   For each support role, we use the management role to generates a unique cryptographic key pair.
 Because key creation has to be done by your [IdP](https://docs.aws.amazon.com/singlesignon/latest/userguide/idp.html), the management role itself requires some limited write permissions.
 However: